 Here, we have a list of 8 world's highest mountains in Nepal over 8,000 meters, providing you the necessary information for your intake on the next adventure.

 1. Mount Everest (8,848 Meters) - The Highest Mountain In The World

-Mt Everest is the highest mountain on the Earth with an altitude of 8848m (29029ft).
+Mt Everest is the highest mountain on the earth, with an altitude of 8,848 meters (29,029ft).
 It is located in the Himalayas on Nepal, Sagarmatha Zone, and China (Tibet) border.
-Situated in the Solukhumbu district of Nepal, Everest is famous for the highest peak and because of its beautiful Sherpa village, Buddhist monasteries, diverse flora and fauna.
+Situated in the Solukhumbu district of Nepal, Everest is famous for the highest peak and because of its beautiful Sherpa village, Buddhist monasteries, diverse flora, and fauna.
 It can be accessed from both the countries of Nepal and Tibet, China.

-Witnessing the tallest mountain on earth, Mt Everest is a dream come true which was made possible for the first by Edmund Hillary and Tenzing Norgay who summited the Everest on May 29, 1953.
+Witnessing the tallest mountain on earth, Mt Everest is a dream come true, which was made possible for the first by Edmund Hillary and Tenzing Norgay, who summited Everest on May 29, 1953.
 The Everest Base Camp has two main camping areas at Mt Everest, the North Base Camp in Tibet and the South Base Camp in Nepal.
 These base camps are located exactly in the opposite direction.

 Everest Base Camp Trek has been a popular trekking destination in Nepal.
-Mainly trekkers come in the spring and autumn season where the climate and temperature are suitable and you can clearly see the landscape around you.
+Mainly trekkers come in the spring and autumn season where the climate and temperature are suitable, and you can see the landscape around you.

 Major Facts of Mount Everest

 - Mt Everest is 29,029 feet/8,848 meters above sea level.

 - The summit is the border of Nepal in the south and China or Tibet in the north.